 Product Information No adverse health effects expected if the chemical is handled in accordance with this Safety Data Sheet and the chemical label.
-Symptoms or effects that may arise if the chemical is mishandled and overexposure occurs are:

-Inhalation May cause irritation.

-Eye contact May cause irritation.
+Symptoms or effects that may arise if the chemical is mishandled and overexposure occurs are: Inhalation May cause irritation.
+Eye contact Dust contact with the eyes can lead to mechanical irritation.
 Skin contact May cause irritation.
+Ingestion May cause gastrointestinal discomfort if consumed in large amounts.
+Symptoms No information available.